mubanjs/muban/STATUS.md

 + Add API to render your root component/template using lit-html rendering
 + Animation setup, with nested component animations
 + Form tooling and validation
++ Do we need some kind of global component registry to auto-create components without specifying them in our own components?
++ Create a react/vue style Context to share information between deeply nested component trees

 ## Props